 Much of the existing development activities in pastoralist areas have focused almost on drought management, along with a more recent push to provide productive safety nets.
 While these instruments should play on a role in promoting longer run development, by themselves they will not be sufficient.
 Moreover, there are many implementation bottlenecks not always fully appreciated.
 On drought management, for example, the evidence suggest that coordination failures, late and incomplete interventions, and the absence of basic infrastructure and threshold levels of commercialization all make emergency livestock interventions fairly ineffective (Pantuliano and Wekesa 2008; ILRI 2010).
 In terms of productive safety nets, there has also been significant media coverage of the fact that Ethiopia, in particular, has a large social safety net program already in place in some pastoralist areas (see the map below).
 The PSNP offers food or cash in exchange for labor aimed at building community assets (or without exchange in the case of the most vulnerable labor-constrained households), and is targeted at the poorest districts in the country.
 Recent evaluations of the PSNP by IFPRI have found that PSNP performs quite well in terms of targeting the poor, but significant impact on food insecurity or asset accumulation occurred only when the PSNP is implemented as planned in terms the extent of beneficiaries’ participation in the Public Works component and level and timeliness of corresponding payments.
 Graduation rates out of the PSNP are also low.
 It is noteworthy that these outcomes vary across regions.
 Moreover, in pastoralist regions the program has not been fully operational.
 As a consequence, while the safety net component is indeed providing some social protection, the productive component has yet to work effectively in the pastoralist lowlands than in the highlands.
 In this regard, there are clearly a number of challenges to tailoring the program to pastoralist livelihoods.
 First, targeting is particularly difficult in a pastoralist setting where chronic poverty may be less of a problem than acute drought-induced poverty.
 Because the PSNP does give entitlements to all but only to those identified as poor/chronically food insecure (unlike the National Rural Employment Guarantee Scheme in India, for example), a household thrown into poverty by drought cannot easily get access to PSNP entitlements (though there are other sources of support).
 Second, the program needs to identify asset-building activities that are most useful for pastoralists themselves.
-One promising trial program (the PSNP Plus Livestock; see map) involves giving PSNP participants a five day training course that covers fattening techniques, provision of feed, veterinary services, business skills training, and linking to markets.
+One promising trial program (the PSNP Plus Livestock; see Figure 5.3) involves giving PSNP participants a five day training course that covers fattening techniques, provision of feed, veterinary services, business skills training, and linking to markets.
 But clearly a great deal of learning, tailoring and expansion would need to take place before PSNP can be said to have made a substantial contribution to improving the resilience and productivity of households in pastoralist regions.